 Elvis Presley wasn't swayed by discouragement, and it's a good thing.
 The singer made his first -- and last -- Grand Ole Opry appearance on this day (Oct.
 2) in 1954 ... and it didn't go as well as he had hoped.

-The music icon performed on the famous stage in the very early part of his career, debuting his high-energy brand of rockabilly with ‘Blue Moon of Kentucky.’
-His innovative music and gyrating performance were not received well at the conservative establishment; one of the officials there reportedly suggested that he not quit his day job driving trucks.
-Presley swore never to return.
+Presley performed on the Opry's famous stage in the very early part of his career, debuting his high-energy brand of rockabilly with "Blue Moon of Kentucky."
+But his innovative music and gyration-filled performance were not received well at the conservative establishment; one of the officials there reportedly suggested that Presley not quit his day job driving trucks.
+The future legend swore never to return.

-Presley went on to sell what RCA has estimated at more than one billion albums worldwide, with many of those sales occurring after his untimely death in 1977.
-The RIAA has certified sales of more than 134 million in the US alone.
-149 Presley tunes landed in the Billboard Hot 100 chart, with 18 going all the way to No. 1.
+Presley went on to sell what RCA has estimated at more than one billion albums worldwide, with many of those sales occurring after his untimely death in 1977; the RIAA has certified sales of more than 134 million in the U.S. alone.
+A total of 149 Presley tunes landed on the Billboard Hot 100 chart, with 18 going all the way to No. 1.